mnopqr1/mnopqr1.github.io/_posts/2021-02-18-my-little-parser.markdown

 * Don't forget to write `self.` in front of any call to a function or variable that belongs to this class. `self` = `this` in Java, as far as I understand, but Python is much more rigid about having to say it all the time, whereas in Java you can omit `this` whenever no confusion can arise.
 I read a bit about it on Stackoverflow and I guess the reason comes down to the fact that omitting `self` can lead to weird scope problems.

 * My instinct is to write public getters and setters all the time, but as far as I know Python doesn't really care about visibility of instance variables, so you could just as well access them directly instead of via a getter, say.
-This feels a bit scary to me, especially in situations like this, which could have come up in this project, but which I deliberately avoided because it felt really icky:
+This feels a bit scary to me, especially in situations like this, which could have come up in this project, but which I deliberately avoided because it felt really icky:[^4]

 ```python
 class Tokenizer: